-The other main difference is while Zombieland on the surface may appear to be a horror-comedy along the lines of Shaun of the Dead it is more of a straightforward comedy with gore and zombies.
-Carriers also certainly appears to be a horror film on the surface but it really isn’t.
-This is a large D drama that starts off serious and gets quite disheartening before the end credits roll.
+The other main difference is while Zombieland on the surface may appear to be a horror-comedy like Shaun of the Dead it is more of a straightforward comedy with gore and zombies.
+Carriers also appears to be a horror film on the surface, but it really isn’t.
+This is a large D drama that starts off serious and gets disheartening before the end credits roll.

 Carriers is a medical drama writ large mixed with a post-apocalyptic future.
 There are no zombies or even 28 Days Later pseudo zombies.
 This is not an exploitation film as there is no nudity or violence; there is also very little action.
 There is simply a small handful of sick people, a small handful of not yet sick people and a copious amount of dead people.
 It is more a sequel to a bird flu movie than a Dawn of the Dead film.

-Carriers’ biggest problem is it simply is hard to root for any of the characters.
-Chris Pine and Lou Taylor Pucci play the siblings heading to their childhood vacation spot (of which we see strange seventies-era super 8 nostalgia footage though judging by the age of the characters their childhood was in 1995).
-Pucci is the rules nerd while Pine is a super jerk (or as TV Tropes wisely points out a Psycho Party Member).
+Carriers’ biggest problem is it is hard to root for any of the characters.
+Chris Pine and Lou Taylor Pucci play the siblings heading to their childhood vacation spot (of which we see strange seventies-era Super 8 nostalgia footage though judging by the age of the characters their childhood was in 1995).
+Pucci is the rules nerd, while Pine is a super jerk (or as TV Tropes wisely points out a Psycho Party Member).

 Only Christopher Meloni as a father with an already sick daughter seems to pull on the heartstrings, but he isn’t a member of the core group and they separate ways halfway through.

 The acting is good across the board with Meloni and VanCamp the standouts.
-The film also seems much grounded in its reality and logic is safely tucked into bed every night.
-I simply wish the movie was about a different group of survivors.
+The film also seems much grounded in its reality, and logic is safely tucked into bed every night.
+I wish the movie was about a different group of survivors.